maniacalhamster/cipherTester/README.md

-Testing will take place in the order desribed above, chosen for what I believed to be the simplest to most complex type of input to script was made to handle, and interrupting tseting if any of these tests fail (Recommend fixing the simple cases before mobingg on to the more complex tests
+Testing will take place in the order desribed above, chosen for what I believed to be the simplest to most complex type of input to script was made to handle, and interrupting tseting if any of these tests fail (Recommend fixing the simple cases before moving on to the more complex tests

 The tester script has a built in array of keys and message to work with, which provides 3 trials for each case (9 trials in some cases) but you are free to